dib-lab/charcoal/doc/README.md

 * `genome_dir`: the directory in which all of the input genomes lie.
 Note, soft linked (`ln -s`) genome files are permitted.
 This parameter is required.
 * `genome_list`: the basenames (e.g. `ls -1`) of the genome files to run decontamination on.
 They must all be located in `genome_dir`.
 FASTA, gzipped FASTA, or bzip2'ed FASTA are all supported, with no particular naming format required.
 This parameter is required.
 * `provided_lineages`: an optional spreadsheet of `genome_filename,superkingdom,phylum,...` lines used to provide lineages for the input genomes.
 Here `genome_filename` must exactly match a filename in `genome_list`.
 The provided lineage overrides the automatic lineage detection done by charcoal, and can be used to label genomes as lineages that do not belong to the sourmash databases specified in `gather_db`.
 For example, if you specify `genome.fa.gz,d__Eukaryota,` for a genome in this file while using the GTDB database for gather, then charcoal will remove bacterial and archaeal contaminants but not Eukaryotal.
-* `match_rank`: rank at or below which a contigs are **not** removed as contaminants.
-For example, if `match_rank` is genus, then contigs in a genome file belonging to different families than the genome will be removed as contaminants.
-Defaults to order.

 Database parameters (for intermediate users):